storey/fbAdHighlighter/README.md

 # Update History

+### v0.1.4
+- Fixed a glitch where the first sponsored post was not recognized.

 ### v0.1.3
 - Fixed a small bug that prevented detection of the new ads with "Sponsored" based on pseudoselectors